osamaali-sys/Covid19Analysis/README.md

 ### Objective

 Get a visual analysis of covid 19 using the updated data on a USA map.

 We will be using the choropleth method for our visualization.
+This will help us underdanding the spread and pattern of Covid 19 in the USA.

+Creating a choropleth map is easy with the plotly libraries.

 ![](images/map_with_colorbar.png)